PapenfussLab/gridss/Readme.md

 Although GRIDSS aims to be aligner agnostic, not all aligners output BAM files suitable for processing by GRIDSS.
 GRIDSS requires:
 * One alignment per read.
 Supplementary (split read) alignments are ok, but secondary alignments are not.
   * This means that aligner settings such as the `-a` option of bwa mem and the `-k` and `-a` options of bowtie2 are unsuitable.
 * MAPQ to meaningfully follow the SAM specifications.
-Aligners that do not follow the specifications (e.g. subreads) will have worse results.
+Aligners that do not follow the specifications (e.g. subread) will have worse results.

 Options such as the `-Y` option of bwa mem, or the fact that bowtie2 does not do split read alignment are not problematic as these differences are corrected in the GRIDSS preprocessing step.